Boundary–Waneta Border Crossing

 The Boundary–Waneta Border Crossing connects the town of Northport, Washington with Trail, British Columbia on the Canada–US border.
 Access is via Waneta Road (formerly Washington State Route 251) on the American side and British Columbia Highway 22A on the Canadian side.

 Boat and train inspection

-A customs office has operated at or near this crossing since 1865, initially by the Colony of British Columbia to inspect vessels arriving via the Columbia River, and after 1871 by the federal government, additionally to inspect trains with the completion of the Nelson and Fort Sheppard Railway (N&FS) in 1893.
+A customs office has operated at or near this crossing since 1865, initially by the Colony of British Columbia to inspect vessels arriving via the Columbia River, and after 1871 by the federal government of British Canada, additionally to inspect trains with the completion of the Nelson and Fort Sheppard Railway (N&FS) in 1893.

 Fort Sheppard

 The N&FS had misspelled Fort Shepherd (at this BC location, but on the opposite bank of the Columbia).
 In 1892, a hotel and restaurant were built, and the surveyed townsite advertised as Kootenay City.
 After correcting survey errors that placed some lots south of the border, the development was relaunched as Fort Sheppard in 1893.
 The separate towns of Waneta and Fort Sheppard, north and south of the railway bridge across the mouth of the Pend-d'Oreille River, merged into the former after a few years, and Boundary City appeared on the US side.
 The Fort Sheppard Hotel, having been abandoned three decades, was demolished in the early 1950s.